 Everyone has a favorite web page that they navigate to as soon as they open their web browser.
-Whether it's CNN, Gmail or your most beloved tech site (ours) we all have that one page that we consider more important than the rest.
-This is why you'll want to know how to create a shortcut to a website on your desktop.
-You want to known what's happening in the world now, not two seconds from now.
+Whether it's CNN, Gmail, or your most beloved tech site (ours), we all have that one page we consider more important than the rest.
+This is why you'll want to know how to create a shortcut to a website on your desktop, so you can find out what's happening in the world right away, not two minutes behind.

 Thankfully, Google Chrome makes it easy to drop clickable links onto your desktop, letting you jump to a web page in one click.
 Here's how to create desktop shortcuts for your favorite web pages using Chrome.

-- Navigate to your favorite page and click the ••• icon in the right corner of the screen.
+1. Navigate to your favorite page and click the ••• icon in the upper-right corner of the screen.

-You've got a desktop shortcut that points to Chrome!
+Now you've got a desktop shortcut that takes you directly to Chrome!

-Now that you understand this trick, check out our guides for how to change your password in Windows 10 and how to password protect a folder in Windows 10.
+Now that you've mastered this little trick, check out our guides for how to change your password in Windows 10 and how to password protect a folder in Windows 10.
 Burned out on Windows?
 Check out our guide to the best Chromebooks and how to use Chrome's Dark Mode.